-The European Earthquake Risk Model has been developed by RED – Risk Engineering and Design, in partnership with ERN – Evaluación de Riesgos Naturales.
+The European Earthquake Risk Model has been developed by RED – Risk Engineering and Development, in partnership with ERN – Evaluación de Riesgos Naturales.

 The project aims at the development of Hazard, Exposure and Vulnerability models for the Earthquake Risk assessment of 44 countries in Europe.
 Based on state-of-the-art methodologies, tools, software and data, it tackles the generation of all the components necessary to the probabilistic evaluation of the effects of earthquake-induced ground shaking on residential, commercial, public and industrial buildings in Europe at country and portfolio scales.

 The new Earthquake borderless Risk Model leverages the results and findings about hazard, vulnerability and exposure of the most recent European research projects about earthquake risk analysis and assessment and makes use of newly available open data sources about physical conformation of the territory, population distribution, building stock characteristics and geographic distribution.